phoe/the-great-rouclere/README.md

   ...)
 ```

-This snippet starts a new *magic show* - a HTTP localhost server - and returns the port it's bound to as `port`.
+This snippet starts a new *magic show* - a HTTP localhost server - and allows the body to make use of the port the server is bound to, via variable `port` here.

 Then, The Great Rouclere proceeds to expect a single `POST` request of `/ping`, one that contains headers `Accept: application/magic-show` and `Magic-Dust: Imagination`, as well as `I would like one magic, please!` in the body.

-If such a request is made, The Great Rouclere fulfils the expectation by responding with a `HTTP 200` response, containing headers `Content-Type: text/magical` and `Magic-Dust: Prestidigitation`, as well as `That's perfect!!!` in the body.
+If such a request is made in the `...`, The Great Rouclere fulfils the expectation by responding with a `HTTP 200` response, containing headers `Content-Type: text/magical` and `Magic-Dust: Prestidigitation`, as well as `That's perfect!!!` in the body.

 If any other request comes in instead, The Great Rouclere responds with `HTTP 444` - a code that signifies a *surprise*, which is a request that did not match any expectation.